Edwidge Danticat

-Edwidge Danticat ([edˈwidʒ dãtiˈka]; born January 19, 1969) is a Haitian-American novelist and short story writer.
+Edwidge Danticat ([edˈwidʒ dãtiˈka]; born January 19, 1969) is a Haitian American novelist and short story writer.
 Her first novel, Breath, Eyes, Memory, was published in 1994 and went on to become an Oprah's Book Club selection.
 Danticat has since written or edited several books and has been the recipient of many awards and honors.
+Her work has dealt with themes of national identity, mother-daughter relationships, and diasporic politics.
+In 2023, she was named the Wun Tsun Tam Mellon Professor of the Humanities in the department of African American and African Diaspora Studies at Columbia University.

 Early life

 Danticat was born in Port-au-Prince, Haiti.
-When she was twelve years old, her father André immigrated to New York, to be followed two years later by her mother Rose.
+When she was two years old, her father André immigrated to New York, to be followed two years later by her mother Rose.
 This left Danticat and her younger brother, also named André, to be raised by her aunt and uncle.
 When asked in an interview about her traditions as a child, she included storytelling, church, and constantly studying school material as all part of growing up.
 Although her formal education in Haiti was in French, she spoke Haitian Creole at home.

 While still in Haiti, Danticat began writing at nine years of age.
-She later wrote another story about her immigration experience for New Youth Connections, "A New World Full of Strangers".
+She later wrote another story about her immigration experience for the magazine New Youth Connections, "A New World Full of Strangers".
 In the introduction to Starting With I, an anthology of stories from the magazine, Danticat wrote: "When I was done with the [immigration] piece, I felt that my story was unfinished, so I wrote a short story, which later became a book, my first novel: Breath, Eyes, Memory...Writing for New Youth Connections had given me a voice.
 My silence was destroyed completely, indefinitely."

 After graduating from Clara Barton High School in Brooklyn, New York, Danticat entered Barnard College in New York City where she graduated Phi Beta Kappa in 1990.
 Initially she had intended to study to become a nurse, but her love of writing won out and she received a BA in French literature.
 She received a Master of Fine Arts in Creative Writing from Brown University in 1993.

 Danticat is a strong advocate for issues affecting Haitians abroad and at home.
 In 2009, she lent her voice and words to Poto Mitan: Haitian Women Pillars of the Global Economy, a documentary about the impact of globalization on five women from different generations.